When it comes to content, consistency is key.

 Audiences are complex and ever changing, just like content itself.

-You can’t start creating content until you have established who your audience are.
+You can’t start creating content until you have established who your audiences are.
 It can be as simple as some light demographic research or go as deep as individual personas.

 It’s all up to you.